Dvor, Ljubljana

 Dvor ([ˈdʋɔɾ]) is a settlement in central Slovenia, immediately northwest of the capital Ljubljana.
 It belongs to the Ljubljana Urban Municipality.
-It is part of the traditional region of Upper Carniola and is now included with the rest of the municipality in the Central Slovenia Statistical Region.
+Part of the traditional region of Upper Carniola, it is now included with the rest of the municipality in the Central Slovenia Statistical Region.

 Earthworks that were part of a prehistoric Early Iron Age settlement were identified near the settlement in 2006.